-In March 2009, Naxos Records released a recording of Shéhérazade and L’enfant et les sortilèges featuring Ms. Boulianne and the Nashville Symphony, which was nominated for the Grammy® Award for Best Classical Album.
-Ms. Boulianne can also be heard on a 2011 ATMA Classique release of Mahler’s Lieder eines fahrenden Gesellen and Kindertotenlieder.
+Naxos Records released a recording of Shéhérazade and L’enfant et les sortilèges featuring Julie Boulianne and the Nashville Symphony, which was nominated for the Grammy® Award for Best Classical Album.
+Ms. Boulianne can also be heard on an ATMA Classique release of Mahler’s Lieder eines fahrenden Gesellen and Kindertotenlieder.
 She recorded L’Aiglon by Ibert and Honegger under the baton of Kent Nagano released by Decca in 2016, and two CDs with Luc Beauséjour released by Analekta: “Handel & Porpora – The London Years,” and recently, “Alma Opressa, Vivaldi – Handel: Arias”.

-A graduate of McGill University’s Schulich School of Music, Juilliard, and Université de Montréal, Julie Boulianne won First Prize in both the Canadian Music Competition and the Joy of Singing Competition in New York.
+A graduate of McGill University’s Schulich School of Music, Julie Boulianne won the First Prize in both the Canadian Music Competition and the Joy of Singing Competition in New York.
 She has been awarded the International Vocal Arts Institute’s Silverman Prize, and in 2007, the Prix de la Chambre des Directeurs for Most Promising Career at the Concours International de Chant de Montréal.
+She splits her time between Montréal and London, England.

 “But it’s French-Canadian mezzo-soprano Boulianne who is the one to watch – Rossini’s endless coloratura is a killer, yet she rips through ornamentation like a carving knife.
 Her voice has both sweetness and bite, with hints of darker and deeper notes to come, all boding well for meatier roles down the line.”